July 21st, 2021 at 8:45 pm

 - Cumulative Layout Shift – This performance metric will measure your web elements’ unexpected shifting while the browser renders the page.
 The incremental layout shift depends solely on your website’s code, so we highly recommend specifying the width and height for the site’s media files.
 Additionally, you can use CSS aspect ratios to achieve the same result.

 We believe GTmetrix is a better choice than PSI because it gives you an option to select the location from which to perform the test and includes information about your website’s Speed.
 You will see a bar separated into a couple of areas.
 The one you should pay the most attention to is the Largest Contentful Paint.
 This parameter will show the time it takes for the largest piece of content to become visible for your user.
 Naturally, the rest of the resources, such as images, videos, and various scripts, will load in the background while the user is browsing, so their experience stays intact.

-Performance testing tools could be a great asset when you want to speed up your website.
+All three performance testing tools we listed in this post are useful and could be a great asset when you want to speed up your website.
 It is crucial to understand how they work and which metric is relevant to performance so that you do not waste your precious time and nerves trying to solve a fictional problem.
-We hope that this article helped you differentiate the good from the bad, and you now have a clearer perception of what to look at when testing your website.
+The tool that gives the most relevant information and the one we highly recommend to our readers is Pingdom.
+It gives a very clean, easily readable output containing the most valuable information – Page Loading Speed!
+Advanced users and web developers who have great knowledge of programming and can apply the proper changes to their content and code should use GTmetrix, and PSI to address what these tools recommend.
+We hope that this article helped you differentiate the good from the bad and you now have a clearer perception of what to look at when testing your website.